‘Horrifying’ conspiracy theories swirl around Texas school shooting

 “This whole ordeal is just horrifying,” Sabrina told the AP.

-Another photo that circulated widely showed a transgender woman with a Coca-Cola sweatshirt and a black skirt.
+Another widely circulated photo showed a transgender woman with a Coca-Cola sweatshirt and a black skirt.
 A second photo showed the same woman wearing a black NASA shirt with a red skirt.
 These photos didn’t show the gunman either — they were of a Reddit user named Sam, who confirmed her identity to the AP on Wednesday.
 The AP is not using Sam’s last name to protect her privacy.

 Authorities have released no information on the gunman’s sexuality or gender identification.